haggaie/docker-texlive/README.md

 Check the example [Makefile](Makefile) for how you may use this image in a project.

-For Visual Studio Code's Latex Workshop extension, add the following snippet to your workspace settings.
+For Visual Studio Code's LaTeX Workshop extension, add the following snippet to your workspace settings.

 ```json
     {